 Journey under the hood of an espresso machine with members of the Coffee Technicians Guild.
 This hands-on workshop takes you on a guided tour through an espresso machine; from the water inlet valve to the driptray drain, and everything in between.
 This session will help participants better understand the components involved in pressure brewing and what role they play.

-Crafting Seasonal Cold Brew Beverages
+Crafting Seasonal Beverages

 Foundation of Tea

+Kasim Ali of the UK based Waterloo Tea will teach you all you need to know about tea and how it fits into your café.
 Join a discussion of seasonal teas and its importance within specialty coffee.
 In this workshop we will talk about the chemistry of the tea leaf followed by a dial-in exercise where baristas will apply their newfound knowledge to unlocking tastes from a cup of tea.
 This will be followed by a tasting of seasonal teas and an open discussion of workflow.